 Seating arrangements should accommodate those who can’t sit in the built-in chairs.
-There should be space where wheelchairs can fit behind the desk so that the student doesn’t have to sit in between rows as this may make the students feel self-conscious.
-It’s also challenging to take down notes if you are seated in between rows as there will be no desk.
+There should be space where wheelchairs can fit behind the desk so the student doesn’t have to sit in between rows, which may make the students feel self-conscious.
+It’s also challenging to take down notes if you are seated between rows, as there will be no desk.

 The traditional living arrangements on campus should also accommodate those with medical needs.
-Students that experience different conditions may find accessing different types of furniture difficult.
-For instance, the regular bed may be too high, the sink unreachable, or the desk unaccommodating of a wheelchair because of the size.
+Students who experience different conditions may find accessing different types of furniture difficult.
+For instance, the regular bed may be too high, the sink may be unreachable, or the desk may be unaccommodating to a wheelchair because of the size.

-Colleges can have a block of residential apartments that are designed with accessibility in mind.
-The rooms can be structured depending on the different needs that the registered students express.
+Colleges can have a block of residential apartments designed with accessibility in mind.
+The rooms can be structured depending on the registered students’ different needs.
 Living in accommodation that caters to these different needs will enhance the college experience for students.
-In most cases, students resort to looking for accommodation off campus because of the living arrangements, which also has its challenges, such as transportation to campus.
+In most cases, students resort to looking for the accommodation off campus because of the living arrangements, which also have challenges, such as transportation to campus.

-In terms of roommates, a block that accommodates disabled and neurodiverse students means that students are comfortable sharing with others who understand their condition.
-It’s unfortunate that pairing a disabled or neurodiverse student with one that isn’t may lead to misunderstanding and discomfort because of different perceptions of reality.
+Regarding roommates, a block accommodating disabled and neurodiverse students means that students are comfortable sharing with others who understand their condition.
+Unfortunately, pairing a disabled or neurodiverse student with one that isn’t may lead to misunderstanding and discomfort because of different perceptions of reality.

 Some medical needs may include conditions such as dyslexia.
-These may be experienced in the form of processing information differently from other students.
-Although a student may be able to take part in a typical lecture setting, they may require a more in-depth explanation of the topics.
+These may be experienced in processing information differently from other students.
+Although a student may be able to participate in a typical lecture setting, they may require a more in-depth explanation of the topics.

 Accommodating students with medical needs go beyond catering to their academic needs.
 It can also mean providing services that will enhance their quality of life.
-Depending on the condition that requires medical attention, a college can provide training to help in that regard.
+Depending on the condition that requires medical attention, a college can provide training to help.

-For example, if a student has a speech impediment due to a medical condition, a college can facilitate speech training sessions with a professional.
+For example, a college can facilitate speech training sessions with a professional if a student has a speech impediment due to a medical condition.
 Not only does this make a student feel as if they are essential and valued, but this service also encourages self-confidence, which can carry over into their academic and social lives.

 Group sessions with fellow students with medical needs on campus can help to facilitate companionship.
 These group sessions can be headed by a staff member who can take up their concerns and experiences.
 Students can discuss campus matters that positively and negatively affect them, suggestions they may have for leadership, and experiences as a student in terms of the conditions they live with.
 This will help students feel heard and that colleges can become aware of how accommodating they can become.

 These can be in the form of picnics, outings, or any social event suggested by the students during a group session.
-The social aspect of campus life is vital to ensure all-round wellness and balance.
-It’s therefore crucial to mindfully accommodate students with medical needs in such events.
+The social aspect of campus life is vital to ensure all-around wellness and balance.
+It’s, therefore, crucial to mindfully accommodate students with medical needs in such events.

 Students who experience visual, processing, or auditory impairment should be allocated additional time during tests and examinations.
-The setting of these is naturally stressful for students who don’t have these conditions.
+These settings are naturally stressful for students who don’t have these conditions.
 This means it’s only more challenging for students who can’t write the examinations at the pace required to complete them in time.

 Students should be able to request additional time permission so that teachers become aware of this dynamic.
-A suitable environment should be facilitated for these students for them to concentrate during that period.
-For instance, additional time, while other students remain behind and start conversations, is distracting.
+A suitable environment should be facilitated for these students to concentrate during that period.
+For instance, additional time is distracting while other students remain behind and start conversations.

 Some conditions require resources to aid them during the process of learning.
 Aides may be in the form of note-takers, hearing equipment, vision aids, and brail-based computers.
-Colleges can have a resource center where students who require technical help can access these.
+Colleges can have a resource center that students who require technical help can access.

 Many colleges generate a standardized report at the end of a semester or term.
-When it comes to disabled and neurodiverse students, it will help to provide reports that are specialized in the students’ condition.
-Not only will these specialized reports help the student, but these will also guide the students’ guardians, parents, and helpers.
-They can gain insight into the kind of support that the student requires, both academically and non-academically.
-The development of students with medical needs goes beyond the classroom, so such reports are helpful.
+When it comes to disabled and neurodiverse students, it will help provide reports that specialize in the students’ condition.
+Not only will these specialized reports help the student, but they will also guide the student’s guardians, parents, and helpers.
+They can gain insight into the kind of support the student requires, both academically and non-academically.
+Students with medical needs develop beyond the classroom, so such reports are helpful.

-Colleges need to educate non-disabled and neurotypical students to be mindful and aware of their disabled and neurodiverse peers.
-College is a space where students from all types of backgrounds come together for prolonged periods.
-Some students may not have been exposed, educated, or made aware of various medical conditions.
+Colleges must educate non-disabled and neurotypical students to be mindful and aware of their disabled and neurodiverse peers.
+College is a space where students from all backgrounds come together for prolonged periods.
+Some students may not have been exposed, educated, or aware of various medical conditions.

 Conditions that require medical attention by students in college may include but aren’t limited to: auditory, visual, verbal, motor, executive, and physical conditions.
 Colleges must adopt different strategies to accommodate students that experience these conditions and require medical attention.